mikayledesp/CodePathPreWorkIOS101/README.md

 Prompt : Make a list of your favorite 3-5 applications and identify 2-3 features that make them your favorite app.
 Its okay if features repeat on different apps

 1) Tumblr
+- Tumblr swithing up their app icon every so often is one of my favortie features on the app!

 2) Instagram